Ivo Babuška: Work

-Babuška works in the field of mathematics, applied mathematics, numerical methods, finite element methods, and computational mechanics.
+Babuška worked in the field of mathematics, applied mathematics, numerical methods, finite element methods, and computational mechanics.
 In 1968, he became a professor at University of Maryland, College Park in the mathematics department, which is part of the University of Maryland College of Computer, Mathematical, and Natural Sciences.
 He retired in 1996 as a Distinguished University Professor.
 In 1989 he co-founded the company ESRD, Inc. which developed the StressCheck finite element software, putting into practice much of Babuška's research and contributions to the finite element method.
 After his time at the University of Maryland, he moved to the Institute for Computational Engineering and Sciences at the University of Texas at Austin where he held the Robert B. Trull Chair in Engineering.
 Babuška has published more than 300 papers in refereed journals, more than 70 papers in conference proceedings, and several books.
 He was an invited speaker at many major international conferences and a member of numerous editorial boards for scientific journals.
 In 2018 he retired as Professor Emeritus.
 Among his more than 30 doctoral students are Christoph Schwab and Michael Vogelius.

 Honors

-He has received many honors for his work, including five doctorates honoris causa, member of European Academy of Sciences (2003), Fellow of SIAM and ICAM, the Czechoslovak State prize for Mathematics, the Leroy P. Steele Prize (2012), the Birkhoff Prize (1994), the Humboldt Award of Federal Republic of Germany, the Neuron Prize Czech Republic, Honorary Foreign Member of the Czech Learned Society and the Bolzano Medal.
+Babuška received many honors for his work, including five doctorates honoris causa, member of European Academy of Sciences (2003), Fellow of SIAM and ICAM, the Czechoslovak State prize for Mathematics, the Leroy P. Steele Prize (2012), the Birkhoff Prize (1994), the Humboldt Award of Federal Republic of Germany, the Neuron Prize Czech Republic, Honorary Foreign Member of the Czech Learned Society and the Bolzano Medal.
 In 2003, asteroid 36060 Babuška was named in his honor by the International Astronomical Union.
 In 2005, Babuska was awarded the Honorary Medal "De Scientia Et Humanitate Optime Meritis", received the ICAM Congress Medal (Newton Gauss, 2016) and he was elected to the National Academy of Engineering.
-He is also a member of the Academy of Medicine, Engineering, and Sciences of Texas.
+He was also a member of the Academy of Medicine, Engineering, and Sciences of Texas.